uark-photon-team-01/photon/README.md

-**To run the install script type the following into the command line:**
+**To run the install script, type the following into the command line:**

 - bash install.sh